WordPress/WordPress-Documentation-Style-Guide/docs/4-punctuation/hyphens.md

 ## Prefixes

-Avoid creating new words by adding prefixes to existing words.
-Rewrite the word to avoid creating a new word, so as to circumvent any confusion.
+Avoid creating new words by adding "prefixes" to existing words.
+Rewrite the word to avoid creating a new word, so as to prevent any confusion.

+Don't insert a hyphen after these prefixes unless not doing so could cause confusion:
+- *auto-, co-, cyber-, exa-, giga-, kilo-, mega-, micro-, non-, pre-,	re-, sub-, tera-, un-*

 ## Space around hyphens